aimhubio/aim/README.md

 Order of magnitude faster training run comparison with Aim
 - The tracked params are first class citizens at Aim.
 You can search, group, aggregate via params - deeply explore all the tracked data (metrics, params, images) on the UI.
 - With tensorboard the users are forced to record those parameters in the training run name to be able to search and compare.
-This causes a super-tedius comparison experience and usability issues on the UI when there are many experiments and params.
-TensorBoard doesn't have features to group, aggregate the metrics.
+This causes a super-tedius comparison experience and usability issues on the UI when there are many experiments and params. **TensorBoard doesn't have features to group, aggregate the metrics**

 **Scalability**

-- Aim is built to handle 1000s of training runs with dozens of experiments each - both on the backend and on the UI.
+- Aim is built to handle 1000s of training runs - both on the backend and on the UI.
 - TensorBoard becomes really slow and hard to use when a few hundred training runs are queried / compared.

 **Beloved TB visualizations to be added on Aim**